PLC-Programmer/PLC-Programmer.github.io/(0) Scala glossary.md

 $ sbt = simple build tool: https://www.scala-sbt.org/

-$ scala = Scala code runner tool: https://docs.scala-lang.org/getting-started/index.html
+$ scala = Scala code runner tool: https://docs.scala-lang.org/getting-started/index.html; it acts as a wrapper around the _scalac_ compiler

 $ scala-cli = Scala shell, that is a command-line tool to interact with the Scala language: https://scala-cli.virtuslab.org/